timthedev07/my-website/posts/math/brief-introduction-to-calculus-1.md

 \end{align*}
 $$

-3. Workout the velocity and acceleration of the particle after two seconds, in the correct units.
+3. Work out the velocity and acceleration of the particle after two seconds, in the correct units.

 $$
 \begin{align*}